Eytecz/LGX_Lite_Stealthburner_CW2_style_mount/README.md

 # Cable hatch and cable carrier

 The standard cable door hatch and cable carrier support can be re-used from the original CW2.
+Be sure to mount the cable door before mounting the LGX Lite into the housing.
+You won't be able to reach the fastener once the LGX Lite is placed.

 ![2022-08-10 21_26_32-Solid Edge 2022 - Assembly -  LGX_Lite_Stealthburner_ERCF asm](https://user-images.githubusercontent.com/94404962/184004892-57ca2bc1-2480-4f65-ae28-1cc3ad90077a.png)